LambdaTest/nightwatch-selenium-sample/README.md

    * Navigate to the folder in which you have cloned or downloaded the repo and install dependencies by using `npm install`
    * In the same navigated folder, download the nightwatch dependency files by using the command `npm install nightwatch`.

-## Executing Protractor JavaScript Test
+## Executing Nightwatch JavaScript Test

 ### Test Scenario